Skip to content

 Objective

 This tool evaluates net load forecasting models reliably and reproducibly.
 It includes a library of public net load datasets and common forecasting models, including simple benchmark models.
-Users input the forecast problem and model specification, and the tool outputs evaluation results.
+Users define the forecast problem and model specification in a YAML spec and run experiments through the Python package.

 It also allows users to add datasets, models, and modify hyperparameters.
 Researchers claiming a new or superior model can compare their model with existing ones on public datasets.
 The target audience includes researchers in academia or industry focused on evaluating and optimizing net load forecasting models.